Matt-Tansley/wh40k-5th-edition/docs/the_badab_war.md

 ## House Rules

-- Includes house rule where if a special character has a Chapter Tactics replacement, then you can use this if your army is that chapter, even if you don't have that special character in your army.
+- If a special character has a Chapter Tactics replacement, then you can use this if your army is that chapter, even if you don't have that special character in your army.